js302/ReStore/README.md

 **Backup Interval**: How often to check for changes (in hours)

-**Storage Providers**: Configure Local, S3, Google Drive, or GitHub storage with per-path and per-component selection
+**Storage Providers**: Configure Local, S3, Google Drive, GCP, Azure, Dropbox, B2, SFTP, or GitHub storage with per-path and per-component selection

 **Exclusions**: File patterns and paths to skip during backup